Houston: Sports

 Houston has hosted several major sports events: the 1968, 1986 and 2004 Major League Baseball All-Star Games; the 1989, 2006 and 2013 NBA All-Star Games; Super Bowl VIII, Super Bowl XXXVIII, and Super Bowl LI, as well as hosting the 1981, 1986, 1994 and 1995 NBA Finals, winning the latter two, and hosting the 2005 World Series, 2017 World Series, 2019 World Series, 2021 World Series and 2022 World Series.
 The city won its first baseball championship during the 2017 event and won again 5 years later.
 NRG Stadium hosted Super Bowl LI on February 5, 2017.
-Houston will host multiple matches during the 2026 FIFA World Cup.
+Houston hosted multiple matches during the 2026 FIFA World Cup.

 The city has hosted several major professional and college sporting events, including the annual Houston Open golf tournament.
 Houston hosts the annual Houston College Classic baseball tournament every February, and the Texas Kickoff and Bowl in September and December, respectively.

-The Grand Prix of Houston, an annual auto race on the IndyCar Series circuit was held on a 1.7-mile temporary street circuit in NRG Park.
+The Grand Prix of Houston, an annual auto race on the IndyCar Series circuit was held on a 1.7-mile temporary street circuit in Reliant Park.
 The October 2013 event was held using a tweaked version of the 2006–2007 course.
 The event had a five-year race contract through 2017 with IndyCar.
-In motorcycling, the Astrodome hosted an AMA Supercross Championship round from 1974 to 2003 and the NRG Stadium since 2003.
+In motorcycling, the Astrodome hosted an AMA Supercross Championship round from 1974 to 2003 and the Reliant Stadium since 2003.

-Houston is also one of the first cities in the world to have a major esports team represent it, in the form of the Houston Outlaws.
-The Outlaws play in the Overwatch League and are one of two Texan teams, the other being the Dallas Fuel.